adrianos42/markdown_docs/README.md

-# Markdown Builder
+# Markdown Docs

 Generates flutter code with markdown.

 ## Features

-This package is a adptation from the dart package [markdown](https://pub.dev/packages/markdown).
+This package is an adptation from the dart package [markdown](https://pub.dev/packages/markdown).

 Instead of generating html tags, it generates flutter code directely from the AST.